ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 The evidence produced this way includes claims collected about a cryptographic module and elements found within it such as cryptographic keys.

+Two scenarios are supported.
-One scenario envisaged is that the state information about the cryptographic module can be securely presented to a remote operator or auditor in a vendor-agnostic verifiable format.
+One simpler scenario is that the state information about the cryptographic module is securely presented to a remote operator or auditor in a vendor-agnostic verifiable format.
 A more complex scenario would be to submit this evidence to a Certification Authority to aid in determining whether the storage properties of this key meets the requirements of a given certificate profile.

 This specification also offers a format for requesting a cryptographic module to produce evidence tailored for expected use.

 --- middle